mahtokamal/Cyber_Security_Interviews/Cyber_Security_tools.md

 /var/log/auth.log and /var/log/secure: Stores authentication-related logs. <br>
 /var/log/kern: This file stores kernel-related events. <br>

+**Log Ingestion** <br>
+All these logs provide a wealth of information and can help identify security issues.
+Each SIEM solution has its own way of ingesting the logs.
+Some common methods used by these SIEM solutions are explained below: <br>

+- Agent / Forwarder: These SIEM solutions provide a lightweight tool called an agent (forwarder by Splunk) that gets installed on the Endpoint.
+It is configured to capture and send all the important logs to the SIEM server.
+- Syslog: Syslog is a widely used protocol to collect data from various systems like web servers, databases, etc., and send real-time data to the centralized destination.
+- Manual Upload: Some SIEM solutions, like Splunk, ELK, etc., allow users to ingest offline data for quick analysis.
+Once the data is ingested, it is normalized and made available for analysis.
+- Port-Forwarding: SIEM solutions can also be configured to listen on a certain port, and then the endpoints forward the data to the SIEM instance on the listening port.

 **Popular SIEM Tools** <br>
   - Splunk (Cisco)
   - IBM QRadar